fulldecent/linkbuilding-spider/README.md

 ## Contributing

 This project uses Semantic Versioning.
+See database implementation details in [DATABASE_SCHEMA.txt].